EPCCed/eidf-docs/docs/services/securevirtualdesktop/docs.md

 The user can now set the password for their new account on the account details page.

-### Setting up the correct groups and permissions for user accounts
+### Setting Up the Correct Groups and Permissions for User Accounts

 Portal management of VMs and user accounts can only be done by project members with **Cloud Admin** permissions.
 This includes the principal investigator (PI) of the project and all project managers (PM).
 The PI and PMs can grant a project member the **Cloud Admin** role through the SAFE.
 There is more information in the virtual machine documentation under the section [Required Member Permissions](../virtualmachines/docs.md#required-member-permissions).